LLMsLab/cookiecutter-ai-flock/docs/tutorials/windows-os-setup.md

 At this point, you should be able to run `make` commands from Git Bash.

-### Important Notes
+!!! note

-- Tools added this way are localized to your Git Bash environment for your user profile.
+    Tools added this way are localized to your Git Bash environment for your user profile.
 They won't be accessible in other command-line interfaces unless their paths receive similar adjustments.

-- Some tools might come with dependencies.
+    Some tools might come with dependencies.
 Make it a habit to peruse documentation or README files to guarantee all requisite components are in place.

-#### Install Poetry for Dependency Management
+## Install Poetry for Dependency Management

 Here are the steps to install Poetry in the NYL Windows 10 machine without admin access and firewall.